What is a VPS and how do they work?

 VPS vs cloud hosting

-Cloud hosting is a service accessed over the internet, but instead of being hosted on a (virtualised) physical server, cloud hosting is usually provided by cloud providers such as ourselves who handle the configuration, security, and upkeep of the servers (though you can get a private cloud server with us).
+Cloud hosting is a service accessed over the internet, but instead of being hosted on a (virtualised) physical server, cloud hosting is usually provided by cloud providers who handle the configuration, security, and upkeep of the servers.
 Generally, computing and storage resources are distributed across a vast network of virtual machines (VMs), which are then leased out to users who require cloud hosting.
 But with a VPS, you’re allocated CPU, RAM, and storage for exclusive use.
 These resources are reserved for your virtual server alone and aren’t shared with others (much like they are with a public cloud).

 Frequently asked questions about VPS